VTuber

 -

-Open the Model Settings menu and filter the controller parameters by typing “NP” into the search bar.
+Open the Model/Parameter Settings and filter the controller parameters by typing “NP” into the search bar.

 -